j-labs/stfo-colbert/README.md

 python example_data/wikipedia_20231101_en.py

 # Index the Wikipedia dataset with streaming (handles large datasets efficiently)
-# The data will be processed in chunks to avoid memory issues
+# The data will be processed in chunks to avoid memory issues but it will take a lot of time anyway
 stfo-colbert --dataset-path wikipedia_20231101_en_shuffled.txt --chunk-size 10000

 # Search for topics in Wikipedia